CollinErickson/MVP2005/README.md

 ## Known issues

-* Pitchers are too good relative to position players.
-Next time I'll make batters contact/power a little higher, and make pitch movement/control lower.
+* Pitchers are a little too good relative to position players.
+It's better than it used to be.

-* Heatmaps for both vs LHP and vs RHP were done using contact and power vs LHP.
-I fixed the code, this will be fixed in the next version.

 * Player heights and weights don't match reality.
 This is because you cannot edit these for any players, only the 25 players that can be created.
 I could